ridedott/merge-me-action/README.md

 Depending on the scenario, different configuration is required, as described below.

+If any of supported event handlers (checkSuite, pullRequest or push) will fail, error will be indicated and job will be terminated.

 ### GitHub Actions

 When a repository uses GitHub Actions exclusively, Merge Me! action should be